dhis2/dhis2-releases/releases/2.37/README.md

 ## API

-- The `/api/userCredentials` API endpoint has been removed.
+- The `/api/userCredentials` API endpoint is removed.
 API users should use the `/api/users` and `/api/userLookup` API endpoints instead.

 ## Authorities